-- Scholarships are applied towards programs of 1200 clock hours or greater. - Scholarships totals cannot exceed 50% of your tuition cost.
-Any exception is at the discretion of school administration only. - In the event that you win scholarships from multiple competitions, cumulative amounts cannot exceed the total cost of your program's tuition. - The highest scholarship amount won per competition per year will be honored.
-(You cannot add previously earned amounts from regional or state levels to amounts won at a higher level in that same calendar year).
+- Scholarships are applied towards programs of 1200 clock hours or greater. - Scholarships totals cannot exceed your tuition cost. - In the event that you win scholarships from multiple competitions, cumulative amounts cannot exceed the total cost of your program's tuition.

-- Scholarships are applied at the beginning of each academic quarter, with subsequent applications contingent upon satisfactory academic progress and attendance.
+- The highest scholarship amount won per competition per year will be honored.
+(You cannot add previously earned amounts from regional or state levels to amounts won at a higher level in that same calendar year). - Scholarships are applied at the beginning of each academic quarter, with subsequent applications contingent upon satisfactory academic progress and attendance.
 You must successfully complete the entire quarter to receive the scholarship payment for subsequent quarters. - Scholarships must be redeemed no later than the fall of the year in which a student will graduate from high school.